Review: Dengeki Bunko: Fighting Climax

 Dengeki Bunko: Fighting Climax is a decently fun game despite its faults, and is easy for just about anyone to play.
 Hardcore or competitive fighting game players may lose interest quick though.
 If you’re looking to pick it up, I’d say it’s worth your time, but I’d recommend waiting for a sale.

-Review copy provided by Sega.
+Review copy provided by Sega for PS3.
 Screenshots and art taken from official Sega and PlayStation trailers.